 Reliability in practice

-The systemd service runs continuously in the background checking USB device status every two seconds by default.
-This polling interval is configurable if you want faster or slower response times.
+The udev rules respond immediately to USB device events, providing almost instant monitor switching when you toggle the USB switch.
 DDC/CI commands are inherently reliable since they’re part of the VESA standard, though some cheaper monitors may take a second or two to respond.
 In daily use the switching is seamless enough that you stop thinking about it.
-The service logs to systemd journal, making troubleshooting straightforward if something goes wrong.
+Udev events are logged to the system journal, making troubleshooting straightforward if something goes wrong.

 Limitations and future work

 The most important limitation is that this solution only works with two devices.
 The current implementation detects the presence or absence of a keyboard to toggle between two predetermined monitor inputs.
-Supporting three or more devices would require a different approach, where each device would need their own script to change the input source of the monitor.
-This solution I’ve built currently only works on a Linux desktop because it relies on direct I2C device access and systemd service management.
-Also, the desktop PC must remain powered on for switching to work, since that’s where the monitoring service runs.
+Supporting three or more devices would require a different approach, where each device would need its own script to change the input source of the monitor.
+This solution currently only works on a Linux desktop because it relies on direct I2C device access and udev event handling.
+Also, the desktop PC must remain powered on for switching to work, since that’s where the udev rules run.
 While the solution is Linux only, the connected laptop may also run Windows or MacOS.
 Porting the desktop support from Linux to Windows or Mac would be nice follow-up work, also adding a GUI for all 3 major platforms would be a nice addition.

 Conclusion

-USB Soft KVM delivers full KVM functionality for under EUR 25 by combining a cheap USB switch with software-based monitor switching.
+USB-Soft-KVM delivers full KVM functionality by combining a cheap USB switch with software-based monitor switching.
 This represents significant savings over traditional hardware KVM switches, making it an attractive option for budget-conscious users.
-If you run Linux on the desktop and have a DDC/CI-capable monitor, the software is free and installation takes 10 to 15 minutes.
+If you run Linux on the desktop and have a DDC/CI-capable monitor, the software is free and installation takes less than 5 minutes.
 It is a joy to use!